A CHOICE OF EDITIONS

 The original edition of the book, City of Darkness: Life in Kowloon Walled City, served us remarkably well for close on 20 years, transforming from hardback to softback and being reprinted multiple times, despite the fact the complete book existed solely in the form of the printer’s films produced when the book was originally published in 1993.
 Every copy of the original edition came from that one set of films.

 This Special Reprint edition was last ever reprint from those original films.
 The book is hardbound and comes enclosed in an exact reproduction of the jacket in which the book first appeared.
-Just 480 copies of the Special Reprint have been produced, all of which will be signed and numbered, with individual copies being sent out in a heavyweight slipcase together with a page section from the original printer’s films.
+Just 480 copies of the Special Reprint have been produced with individual copies being sent out in a heavyweight slipcase together with a page section from the original printer’s films while availble.

 THE TWO BOOK EDITION

 Finally, signed copies of both the City of Darkness – Special Reprint and City of Darkness Revisited are available twinned in a single, linen-bound slipcase, debossed to match the clamshell case.
-And like the Clamshell edition, this two book version is also limited to an edition of just 100 copies, including numbers 1 to 100 of the 480 copies of the Special Reprint.
+This two book version is limited to an edition of just 100 copies.

 THE BOOK REVIEWED